smart-edge-open/edgeapps/applications/curamedon/curamedon-api/README.md

 - Installed and configured Redis
 - Installed and configured Elasticsearch
 - Installed and configured Mercure Hub
-- Namespace `telemedicine` created previously

 ## Installing the Chart
 Prepare `values.override.yaml`.
 See `Parameters` section to find out which parameters should be provided or overriden.
 To install the chart with the release name `api`:

-> helm install -n telemedicine -f values.override.yaml api .
+> helm install -n smartedge-apps -f values.override.yaml api .

 ## Uninstalling the Chart
 To uninstall/delete the `api` deployment:

-> helm uninstall -n telemedicine api
+> helm uninstall -n smartedge-apps api

 ## Parameters